 A wide variety of colors and fur mutations have appeared at random in the herds of domestic chinchilla breeders, and perpetuated.
 Among the most common dominant color mutations are the Wilson White, Tower Beige, and Gunning Black Velvet.
 The Wilson White is an incomplete dominant, therefore, some degree of the agouti or recessive color shows through, hence the predominantly white, the white mosaic, and silver all share the same phenotype.
 The genetic variance in color coat pattern is responsible for the different appearing animals.

 The more common recessive color mutations are the charcoal, *Larsen Sapphire, African Violet, and the Baar Goldbar.
-The Larsen Sapphire does not fit the technical definition of a recessive, but for all practical purposes it generally classified as a recessive.
-The Royal Persian Angora is the most common recessive fur mutation.
+The Larsen Sapphire does not fit the technical definition of a recessive, but for all practical purposes it is generally classified as a recessive.
+The Royal Persian Angora also does not fit the technical definition of a true recessive, but is often categorized as such.
+Royal Persian Angora chinchillas are the most common (presumably) recessive fur mutation.

 When breeding dominant color mutations it is important to keep in mind that there are genetic lethal factor associated with both the Wilson White and the Gunning Black Velvet black velvet genes.
 Neither of these two color mutations can exist in the homozygous form.
 When Wilson White or a Wilson White hybrid is bred to another Wilson White or a Wilson White hybrid, the result is 25% less offspring produced than anticipated.
 The same case exists when Gunning Black Velvet or Gunning Black Velvet hybrid is bred to another Gunning Black Velvet or Gunning Black Velvet hybrid.